6 Uncommon Steps to Quit Smoking & 8 Ways to Stay Smoke-Free

 I scheduled a yoga retreat for myself exactly a month after my quit date.
 This was really a great motivator!
 Not only is this retreat a smoke-free campus but they have amazing Ayurvedic treatments to assist with detoxing and promote relaxation.

-On New Year’s Day I smoked out the rest of my pack (I think I had 4 cigarettes left over) and was ready to begin the process.
-I knew it was going to suck but I also knew I was giving myself a gift.
+On New Year’s Day I smoked out the rest of my pack (I think I had four cigarettes left over), and I was ready to begin the process.
+I knew it was going to suck, but I also knew I was giving myself a gift.